michelangelorosa/ing-sw-2021-Piferi-Rosa-Rossi/README.md

 ## Further Information
 - It is recommended to keep server.jar file in a folder as new files will be created during execution
+- It is possible to activate some cheats in the CLI by typing "cheat" at the beginning of your turn.